d-rep/URL-Shortener/README.md

 -------------------------------------
 This project requires a [Java Development Kit] v1.6 or newer and [Apache Maven] 3 to compile the source code.

 If you simply want to test drive the application, it does not require a stand-alone database or Java application server.
-Out of the box, it will use an in-memory H2 database instance and can be started on an embedded version of Tomcat or Jetty, using a Maven command.
+Out of the box, it will use an in-memory H2 database instance and can be started on an embedded version of Tomcat, using a Maven command.

 Building